What is the new CMS rule on therapeutic diet orders?

 - Have additional questions?
 Check out our FAQs

 This is an exciting time for the profession, Academy members and the health of Americans.
-The Academy is encouraging members to work with their affiliate to understand the rule and how it can be applied in their state.
+The Academy is encouraging members to work with their affiliate to understand the rules and how they can be applied in their state.

 *Please note that ordering privileges for laboratory tests are determined by hospitals and their medical staffs in accordance with state law as well as any other requirements and/or incentives that CMS or other insurers might have.